 The Washington Examiner reports Air Force Lt.
 Gen. Thomas McInerney was speaking with Fox Business Network about enhanced interrogation practices.
 He then said, “The fact is, is John McCain — it worked on John.
 That’s why they call him ‘Songbird John.'”
 Fox News has since banned McInerney from appearing on the network for this highly insensitive comment.

 Next: McCain’s latest battle might be his toughest yet.

 8. His incurable brain cancer diagnosis seems grim

-McCain has glioblastoma, a rare form of brain cancer that’s quite aggressive and incurable, says AARP.
-He was diagnosed back in Jul 2017 and has been fighting ever since.
-The good news is that glioblastoma doesn’t spread.
-But the bad news is that it instead deteriorates the brain and can cause seizures, personality changes, and of course, death.
+McCain has glioblastoma, a rare form of brain cancer that’s quite aggressive and incurable, according to AARP.
+He was diagnosed back in July 2017 and has been fighting ever since.
+The good news is glioblastoma doesn’t spread.
+But the bad news is it instead deteriorates the brain and can cause seizures, personality changes, and death.

-His daughter, Meghan, says his mental health is still strong, though.
+His daughter, Meghan, says his mental health is still strong.
 And McCain has never been one to give up when times get tough, so he’ll surely keep fighting.